learninglab-dev/the-resources/data/work/demipods/Best Explorables.md

 ##
-## Quotes on Design that
+## Quotes on Design that One Should Keep in Mind For Best User and Learner Experience

-Designing Interactions, Bill Moggridge:
+#### After reading through 'Designing Interactions' by Bill Moggridge:

 ‘In user interface design, a lot of it was by trial and error.
 We tried a bunch of things and out what did and what didn't work.
 A lot of it was empirically determined.
 I kept bringing new stuff in and saying ‘What about this?” and Larry would set up tests so that different people could try it.’